nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/known_issues.rst

 The issues in this section are related to :ref:`matter_samples`.

+.. rst-class:: v2-8-0

+KRKNWK-19691: Smoke CO Alarm sample does not have PM device enabled This leads to not suspending QSPI, while it is not used, and increasing the device power consumption.

+  **Workaround:** Set the :kconfig:option:`CONFIG_PM_DEVICE` Kconfig option to ``y`` in the sample's :file:`prj.conf` file.

 .. rst-class:: v2-7-0

 KRKNWK-19480: Lock sample does not allow for clearing the door lock user when using the schedules feature